CodeCommission/dropstack-website/docs/getting-started.md

 ### Via CLI

-Accessing logs via the now CLI is simple as invoking this command:
+Accessing logs via the DropStack CLI is simple as invoking this command:

 ```bash
 $ dropstack logs avvuiuuwto